-One gap that providers brought up in multiple regions at our discussions was the need for more quality "starter homes" - generally sized at 1,200 to 1,600 square feet - on the housing market.
-Many realtors indicated that both Millennial and senior clients were competing for this type of housing.
-Seniors are looking to downsize to smaller, one-story homes for easier maintenance and maneuverability as well as safety, and firsttime homebuyers (typically Millennials) are looking to start small to build equity for a larger home in the future when their families grow.
+One gap that providers raised at several regional discussions was the need for more quality "starter homes" - generally sized at 1,200 to 1,600 square feet.
+Many Realtors indicated that both millennial and senior clients are competing for this type of housing.
+Seniors are looking to downsize to smaller, one-story homes for easier maintenance and maneuverability as well as safety, and first-time homebuyers (typically millennials) are looking to start small and build equity for a larger home in the future when their families grow.

 In the current market, many stakeholders suggested that not enough builders are targeting the construction of these types of homes.
-There is still more focus on the larger, custom homes that drove the market a decade ago.
-There may be financial challenges in the development of small homes where the profit margins are much thinner that reduces the level of interest by housing developers.
-The home building industry in general has been slow to recover from the housing crash, with only 1.2% of the state's housing stock being built after 2010, so this trend is not surprising given the reduction in capacity within the homebuilding industry.
+There is still focus on the larger custom homes that drove the market a decade ago.
+There are financial disincentives to the development of small homes where the profit margins are much thinner that reduces developer motivation.

+The home building industry in general has been slow to recover from the housing crash, with only

+1.2% of the state's housing stock being built after 2010, reflecting the reduction in capacity within the homebuilding industry.

 Areas that experienced a surge in the "McMansion" home building trend a decade ago are struggling to meet the demand for quality smaller homes.
-Some providers at our discussions suggested creative zoning policies that would allow for subdivisions that were originally designed for larger homes to be reshaped to provide for a mix of housing types including zero lot line, duplexes, or townhouses.
+Some providers at our discussions suggested creative zoning policies that would allow for subdivisions that were originally designed for larger homes to be reshaped to provide for a mix of housing types, including zero lot line, duplexes, or townhouses.